 About Russell Chorush

-Russell Chorush specializes in patent infringement and antitrust cases in the high technology arena.
-He has represented various clients in litigation in fields ranging from electronics to chemicals and focuses primarily on reverse-payment pharmaceutical cases brought under the Sherman Antitrust Act and FTC v.
+Dr. Russell Chorush specializes in patent infringement and antitrust cases, particularly in the high technology arena of pharmaceutics and the Hatch-Waxman Act.
+He has represented various clients in litigation in fields ranging from electronics to chemicals, but focuses primarily on reverse-payment pharmaceutical cases brought under the Sherman Antitrust Act and FTC v.
 Actavis, Inc., 133 S. Ct.
 2223 (2013).
-The cases on which Russ has worked have achieved recoveries in excess of $1 billion and he has prevailed in each case he has tried to a final decision.
+He was recognized in 2023 by IAM Patent 1000 – The World’s Leading Patent Professionals, which said he is “most at home when the stakes are high.”
+In these cases, he has litigated (or is currently litigating) the merits of patents relating to a large number of different drug products including Namenda®, Provigil®, Tricor®, Neurontin®, Buspar®, Lipitor®, K-Dur®, Aggrenox®, Lidoderm®, and Neurontin®.
+The cases on which Russ has worked have achieved recoveries well in excess of $2 billion.
 Prior to his professional law practice he graduated valedictorian from the University of Houston Law Center in May 2001 and obtained the top score on the July 2001 Texas State Bar examination.

 While at the University of Houston Law Center, Russ served as the Notes & Comments editor on the Houston Law Review and received the following awards: the National Burton Award for Legal Achievement, the Dean’s Scholarship, the Baker Botts Award, the West Group Outstanding Scholastic Achievement Award, the Suzanne White Booker Student Scholarship, the Locke Liddell & Sapp LLP IP and Technology Scholarship, the Hutcheson & Grundy Scholarship, the Joan Garfinkel Glantz Prize, the Griggs & Harrison Award, and the LEX Awards (top score in his law school section) in civil procedure, torts I, torts II, property II, and contracts II.